-Looking forward to getting that back to school supply list?
+Looking forward to getting that back-to-school supply list?
 I know how expensive school supply shopping can be!
 Here are some ways you can save some money on back-to-school supplies!

 Going back to school is exciting!
 A new year, backpacks bursting with fresh supplies- scissors, glue, colored pencils, pens, pencils, markers, crayons, paper, pencil case, notebook, USB drive.
 The list can go on and on- and sometimes, it certainly feels like it does.
-Each child gets sent quite an extensive list, and it can be costly to stock up on all those school supplies that they need.
+Each child gets sent quite an extensive list, and it can be costly to stock up on all the school supplies that they need.
 Not exactly compatible with a frugal lifestyle!

-If you are on a tight budget or have multiple children, you can quickly feel that sting in your pocketbook, and suddenly the luster and freshness of brand new school supplies seem to dim.
-Even if you are not very frugal, you will need to find ways to save money on back to school shopping!
+If you are on a tight budget or have multiple children, you can quickly feel that sting in your pocketbook, and suddenly the luster and freshness of brand-new school supplies seem to dim.
+Even if you are not very frugal, you will need to find ways to save money on back-to-school shopping!